-UPDATE September 2019: The tables below are now a live feed, previously they were .png files, from Google Trends and show Worldwide, Australia and then New Zealand interest in the terms Account-based Marketing and Marketing Automation.
+UPDATED September 2019: The Google data above is now a live feed, previously they were .png files, from Google Trends and show Worldwide, Australia and then New Zealand interest in the terms Account-based Marketing and Marketing Automation.

 What is Account-Based Marketing?

 We covered the answer to that question in a previous blog post from late 2016.

 Click here to access that blog post, it’s titled “Tips for Beginners: Account-Based Marketing“